Drowrin/Casper/README.md

 ## Development

 To install dependencies

 `npm install`

 To build

 `npm run build`

 To run a previous build without rebuilding

 `npm start`

 To build and then run the dev build

 `npm run dev`

 Data may be viewed at `localhost:3001`.
 In the future, this will be configurable for dev builds. [balthasar](https://github.com/Drowrin/balthasar) provides a frontend for the data.

+## Command Line Interface

+casper includes a command line interface for quickly interacting with data when loading the whole server is not necessary.

+`npm run casper <args>`

+Multiple args are joined together to form an entity id, which is looked up in the manifest.
+If the entity exists, the resolved data will be printed to the console.

 ## Powered By...